Passaic County NJ Juvenile Assault and Threat Crimes Lawyer

 Contact Morris County NJ Juvenile Assault Attorneys Today

-If you or your child has been charged with an assault or threat crime in New Jersey, contact The Law Offices of Alissa Hascup to discuss your case.
+If you or your child has been charged with an assault or threat crime in New Jersey, contact the offices of Alissa Hascup to discuss your case.
 Alissa regularly appears in courts in Bergen, Essex, Passaic, and Morris counties.
 She also assists with disciplinary education proceedings for middle school, high school, and college students that are tied to criminal matters.
 Simply call 862-257-1200 today to receive your cost-free consultation.